borllor/TodoManager/README.md

 PUT /api/todoitems/{id} | update an existing todo-item | accessToken and todo item | Boolean GET /api/job/todo/checkin | Used to call by Quartz per day  | None | None

-## Timesheet
-1. 2019-10-24: Analyze file "RUSH.DotNetCore.CompetencyTest.pdf" and make a plan and todo items.
-2. 2019-10-25: Read some articles about Azure, K8s, Terraform, Helm and so on.
-3. 2019-10-26: Construct the environments of these infrastructures in terms of Azure, K8s, SQL Database, Redis, Load Balance, Storage, Terraform and Helm.
-And Write simple demo of asp.net core to realize CI via using these infrastructures.
-4. 2019-10-27: Construct todo web application.
-I want to structure a todo items of my time, and then code, test, debug and deploy, etc.
-5. 2019-10-28: Add distributed cached object Redis to project to realize login model.
-6. 2019-10-28: Writing summary file README.md.
-7. 2019-10-28: Recast project to use CQRS and Event Sourcing pattern.

 ## Related instructions
 Create aks cluster and access to k8s dashboard.
 $ sh ./create-aks-cluster.sh